My rating: 5 of 5 stars

 “There you go,” nodded Fallopian.

 Likewise, what is the political character of Tristero itself—aristocratic, anarchist, or some meeting point of both in a universal sense among rich and poor alike of grievance and dispossession?
-In these scenes where reactionaries and rebels exchange their messages, Pynchon vividly evokes what we might mischievously call, in light of recent events, the Chelsea Manning Principle, which holds that with the consolidation in the west after World War II of a “liberal consensus,” the hard left and the hard right have more to say to each other than either does to the liberal, whose politics—or anti-politics—defines the ostensible common sense (really a nefarious plan of “Them,” whoever you take “Them” to be) on behalf of which we are policed and terrorized.
+In these scenes where reactionaries and rebels exchange their messages, Pynchon vividly evokes what has been called the horseshoe theory of modern politics, which holds that with the consolidation in the west after World War II of a “liberal consensus,” the far left and the far right have more to say to each other than either does to the liberal; liberal politics—or anti-politics—defines the ostensible common sense (really a nefarious plan of “Them,” whoever you take “Them” to be) on behalf of which we are policed and terrorized.

 She had heard all about excluded middles; they were bad shit, to be avoided; and how had it ever happened here, with the chances once so good for diversity?